gridlocdev/v/vlib/vweb/README.md

 }
 ```

-If you want to set the cookies's HttpOnly-status to false in order to make it
+If you want to set the cookie's HttpOnly-status to false in order to make it
  accessible to scripts on your site, you can do it like this:
 `app.set_csrf_cookie(csrf.HttpOnly{false})`
 If no argument is passed the value will be set to true by default.